gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 </TrainingCenterDatabase>
 ```

-Thanks to the XML2 library, XPath queries, the vectorised nature of R, this is quite an easy task:
+Thanks to the XML2 library, XPath queries, the vectorised nature of R, extracting and transforming this data is relatively easy:

 ```r